Redistricting Reforms Reduce Gerrymandering by Constraining Partisan Actors: Introduction

 Reform efforts to limit gerrymandering are often designed to constrain partisan map drawers.
 They include the establishment of independent map-drawing commissions and the introduction of court oversight over proposed plans \citep{cain2012}.
 Estimating the causal impact of these institutional reforms, however, is challenging for three reasons.
-First, as in any observational study, states that adopt redistricting reforms may differ in important ways from states that do not.
-Second, the reforms themselves intervene on complex and interrelated institutional processes, which differ widely even among the reforming states.
-Third, the outcome of the redistricting process is a districting plan, whose partisan features may be confounded by other factors such as a state's geography and demographics that are possibly correlated with reform efforts.
-Thus, both the treatment and outcome variables of our study are multifaceted and multidimensional.
-This means that most existing causal methodology, which considers a binary treatment and univariate outcome, is not readily applicable.
+The first is the problem of \emph{treatment complexity}.
+Redistricting reform efforts must intervene in a complex and multidimensional process.
+The specific rules governing each state's redistricting process differ in many ways, including who proposes initial maps and whether or not courts can intervene.

+Second, states that adopt redistricting reforms may differ in both observable and unobservable ways from states that do not.
+These differences include statewide variations in institutional characteristics and political contexts.
+This \emph{confounding bias} problem is common to any observational study and must be addressed to estimate credible causal effects.

+Finally, the outcome of the institutional process---a redistricting plan---is also complex.
+For example, partisan features may be confounded by other factors such as a state's geography and demographics \citep[e.g.,][]{cottrell2019using}.
+If a large number of Democratic voters live in cities, any redistricting plan with compact districts may end up creating a small number of heavily Democratic-leaning districts rather than efficiently allocating Democratic votes across more districts.
+We must overcome this \emph{outcome complexity} to accurately measure the partisan bias of each enacted plan.